 Home Ready by Fannie Mae is an alternative to FHA loans offering a conventional 3% down* loan with even more flexible income qualification guidelines.
 In addition, Home Ready may have reduced mortgage insurance options, including no upfront mortgage insurance fees and may be cancelable per servicer/Fannie Mae guidelines.

 Saving for a down payment doesn’t have to overwhelming or keep you from becoming a homeowner.
-Talk to a Loan Advisor today to help assess your situation and see which loan program is right for you.
+Talk to a Loan Advisor today to help assess your situation and see which loan program is a good option.
 Loan advisors can be a resource of information and provide guidance early on in the process so you can make an informed decision.
 Your loan advisor can help you understand the different programs available to help you achieve your goal of homeownership.